Rice-Field/Autonomous/Courses/Artificial Intelligence for Robotics/readme.md

 - Given map and goal
    * gives best path from anywhere
    * By labeling each cell with an optimal policy
+- Recursively fill in cost from goal to cells
+   * Costs start at 0 from goal
+   * assign policies that lower cost

 ```
    Dynamic Programming